 M.K.
-Asante, Jr. is an award-winning poet, filmmaker and creative writing and screenwriting professor at Morgan State University.
-He is also the author of Like Water Running Off My Back and Beautiful.
+Asante, Jr. is an award-winning poet, filmmaker and professor at Morgan State University.
+He is also the author of Like Water Running off My Back and Beautiful.
 And Ugly Too.
-His films include the internationally acclaimed documentary, 500 Years Later and The Black Candle.
+His films include the internationally acclaimed documentaries, 500 Years Later and The Black Candle.